 There are various detection methods, from using electromagnetic induction from a pickup coil to using the Hall effect or the magneto resistive effect.
 The latter methods have begun to be used in recent years because they can obtain a signal corresponding to the magnitude of the magnetic flux density regardless of the frequency.

-In order to predict the signal that occurs at the sensor due to magnetic flux density that generates at the sensor position and to apply this to the varying position and speed control of moving parts, electromagnetic field analysis is effective in accurately calculating the magnetic flux density and magnetic field distribution that generates from the detection target.
+To predict the signal produced in a sensor by the magnetic flux density generated at the sensor position and apply it to the displacement and speed control of the mover, electromagnetic field analysis that can accurately calculate the magnetic flux density and magnetic field distribution generated from the analysis target is useful.

 In this example, with the analysis target being a motor and the detection sensor being a TMR sensor, an example where a detection signal waveform is obtained that is based on magnetic field values computed from electromagnetic field analysis is presented.

 Magnetic Field Radial Component at the Sensor Position